Table Of Contents

 Knee Replacement Alternatives

-- Weight loss and exercise – Losing just a few pounds can take a huge amount of strain off the knee over the course of daily activities.
+- Weight loss and exercise – Losing just a few pounds can take a huge amount of strain off the knee throughout daily activities.

-- Physical therapy – Can help reduce pain associated with knee injury and help improve mobility.
+- Physical therapy – Can help reduce pain associated with a knee injury and help improve mobility.

 - Knee injections (hyaluronic acid) – Lubricates the knee joint and improves shock absorption, which helps reduce pain and improve knee mobility.